LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/java-client.md

     -
 ---

 This section gives you an overview of the functionality of the Java functions client.
-This client offers functionality to retrieve all lambdas and to invoke them via a `lambda UUID` or `event ID`.
+This client includes functionality to retrieve all lambdas and to invoke them via a `lambda UUID` or `event ID`.

 The full documentation for the client can be found in its GitHub repository [here](https://github.com/LivePersonInc/faas-client-jdk).